 The Pension Protection Fund ("PPF") was established by the Government with effect from 6 April 2005 to provide compensation to members of eligible defined benefit pension schemes, when there is a qualifying insolvency event in relation to the employer, and where there are insufficient assets in the pension scheme to cover the PPF level of compensation.
 Funding is by means of a levy raised on all defined benefit pension schemes.
 The Scheme Rules allow for the payment of PPF levies from Group assets (with subsequent payment of an increased Employer contribution or direct reimbursement) or to be paid directly by the Employer.
-For 2020/21, the £1 million represents the amount paid from Group assets (2019/20: £2 million).
+For the Scheme year 2022, the £1 million represents the amount paid from Group assets (2021: £1 million).
 All the PPF levy funds shown above were paid under the Secretary's Protocol arrangements where the Groups concerned have received enhanced contributions.
+The Secretary's Protocol allows eligible administration expenses to be paid from Group assets providing a surplus is available or matching funding is received either by increased Employer contributions or subsequent reimbursement by the Group's Employer.